 The most common-sensical thing I heard said came Thursday morning, in a hospital interview with a student who'd been shot and was recovering.
 Garrett Evans said of the man who'd shot him, "An evil spirit was going through that boy, I could feel it."
 It was one of the few things I heard the past few days that sounded completely true.
 Whatever else Cho was, he was also a walking infestation of evil.

 The reason for evil being so unimaginable in present-day America resides in her citizen's rejection of revelation and enthusiastic embrace of so-called scientific reason.
 Science cannot empirically test evil, nor its ultimate source, Satan the Devil.
-Having spurned the Bible's warnings about "the god of this age" (II Corinthians 4:4), who has deceived the whole world (Revelation 12:9), and accepted on faith that human nature is on an evolutionary course toward perfection, many people never really consider if true wickedness even exists.
+Having spurned the Bible's warnings about the ruler of this age, who has deceived the whole world (Revelation 12:9), and accepted on faith that human nature is on an evolutionary course toward perfection, many people never really consider if true wickedness even exists.
 They coin euphemisms to describe evil acts: They become "crimes," "tragedies," "misdeeds," "atrocities," "psychopathic violence," even "outbursts of a tortured soul."
 And by ignoring the existence of evil, they bar themselves from seeking real solutions to it.